briteskies-knowledge-base

 • Faster transaction processing than any other system

 • Who are you selling to?
 Are your current customer personas applicable to your eCommerce project?
 Or do you need to create a new set of personas exclusive to the online channel?
-Identifying who your eCommerce customers are, what they're looking for, and how they want to access it is important foundational information.
+Identify who your eCommerce customers are, what they're looking for, and how they want to access product information and ordering.

-• How are you using eCommerce within your sales cycle?
+• How will you use eCommerce within your sales cycle?
 Why are you implementing eCommerce in the first place?
-And no, the answer isn't "because our competitor has it."
-A few common reasons include:
+If you're having a hard time answering this, we find most companies have one of the three desires:

-• Breaking into new channels and markets for more revenue opportunities
+• Expand into new channels and markets in order to increase revenue opportunities

-When answering these questions, don't forget to think beyond the current circumstances.
-An IBM i and Magento integration is a big project that shouldn't be a reaction to the current crisis.
-Instead, think of what you want your company to look like in a year, in five years.
+When answering these questions, don't forget to think beyond the current circumstances, instead, consider what you want your company capabilities to look like in a year, five years, and ten years.
 Those goals should inform your eCommerce strategy

 An eCommerce site requires a lot of data, most of which is probably stored in your IBM i already.
-Data organization can be one of the most tedious and time-consuming parts of an integration project, so it's never too soon to start.
-Data you'll need includes:
+Data organization can be one of the most tedious and time-consuming parts of an integration project.
+Since most of the data already exists in your ERP, you should use the ERP as a starting point for creating your eCommerce strategy.
+Data fields that are often used include:

 • Extended descriptions